Sindhuks610/Refood--Reducing-Food-Waste/README.md

 • To facilitate real-time connections between food donors and NGOs/volunteers.
 • To build awareness about sustainable food practices.
 • To create a scalable and replicable model for food sharing.
+### Workflow:
+1. Donor uploads surplus food details.
+2. NGOs/Volunteers are alerted via the app.
+3. Collection and distribution take place in a timely and safe manner.
+4. Tracking and feedback loops ensure transparency and accountability.